Saturday Church is a monthly get-together at 10-11.30am designed for families with young (ish!) children, and open to everyone.

 Alongside the food and games, there’ll be a chance to engage with some Christian stories and activities, and meet some new people.

-It’s all free, but donations are welcome.
+It’s all free, but donations are welcome (there's an offering box in the entrance).
 No booking needed - just turn up on the day!

 Here are the questions you asked at our October Saturday Church...

 In a word, no!
 There are more than 60,000 different species of tree, from tiny little ones to trees that weigh thousands of tons!
 Some trees make tasty fruit, and others are really dangerous!
 Some are soft and springy, others hard and spikey!

 God loves to be creative: he loves to make things different sizes, shapes and colours – just like people and animals!

 This is a really good question!
 Some of the people in the Bible were worried about sleep too; one of them wrote (in Psalm 4 v 8): In peace I will lie down and sleep, for you alone, O Lord, will keep me safe.